Natasha Richardson biography

 Two years later, while playing the lead in Eugene O'Neill's Anna Christie, Richardson met actor Liam Neeson.
 When she and Fox divorced in 1993, Richardson and Neeson married.
 The couple had two sons together, Michael and Daniel.

-Later film roles from Richardson include the films The Parent Trap (1998), Maid in Manhattan (2002), Evening (2007) and Wild Child (2008).
-She also appeared on television as a guest judge for the reality game show, Top Chef, and was rumored to be working on a Broadway production of Sondheim's A Little Night Music.
+Later film credits include The Parent Trap (1998), Maid in Manhattan (2002), Evening (2007) and Wild Child (2008).
+Richardson also appeared on television as a guest judge for the reality game show Top Chef, and was rumored to be working on a Broadway production of Sondheim's A Little Night Music around this same time.

-While on vacation in Quebec, Richardson fell on a beginner's slope while skiing.
-After multiple falls on the slope which appeared minor, Richardson refused to see a doctor.
-The head injuries were in fact more severe than she presumed, turning fatal because of their lack of treatment.
-Medical examiners concluded that she died from blunt trauma to her head on March 18, 2009, in New York, New York.
+While skiing during a vacation in Quebec, Canada, Richardson fell multiple times on a beginner's slope, suffering seemingly minor injuries.
+The actress decided against seeing a doctor, but her head injuries proved to be more severe than she had presumed, turning fatal due to their lack of treatment.
+Medical examiners concluded that Richardson died from blunt trauma to her head—the result of her recent falls while skiing—on March 18, 2009, in New York City.